blackducksoftware/hub/kubernetes/README.md

 Now, you if you have complete control of your cluster, you can SSH into this node, and create a directory where your data can live.

 ```
-mkdir -p /var/lib/hub-PostgreSQL/data && chmod -R 775 /var/lib/hub-PostgreSQL/data
+mkdir -p /var/lib/hub-postgreSQL/data && chmod -R 775 /var/lib/hub-postgreSQL/data
 ```

 *HOWEVER*... in a production Kubernetes cluster, you may want to configure volumes differently, and

-in so doing, you may want to change the hostPath volume definition in the Postgres pod.
+in so doing, you may want to change the hostPath volume definition in the postgres pod.
 Consult with your

 Kubernetes admin, or with Black Duck Customer Support, if you don't support hostPath volume mounts, or want a more sophisticated storage model.